ulfschneider/afova/README.md

     <div class="description">Please provide a string that contains any mix of A-Z or a-z and has a length of 3 charactes.</div>
     <input id="custom-pattern-input" type="text"
     pattern="[A-Za-z]{3}"
-    data-pattern-mismatch="The value is not in the correct format.
+    data-pattern="The value is not in the correct format.
 Correct formats are AbC or xyz, for example.">
     </label>
  </div>
 ```